Reveal-Energy-Services/orchid-python-api/README-dev.md

 Navigate to the "Variable Value" text box.
 Click the "Browse Directory" button to select the directory containing the Orchid training data, `/path-to/orchid/training-data`.
 This action pastes the directory name into the "Variable Value" text box.
-Verify that the directory is correct and the click "OK".
+Verify that the directory is correct, and the click "OK".
 Verify that you see the name `ORCHID_TRAINING_DATA` with the correct value in the "User variables for <your.username>" list.
 Finally, click "OK" to dismiss the "Environment Variables" dialog.